freaktechnik/gamepad-nodebot/README.md

 # gamepad-nodebot
 A simple nodebot controlled by a gamepad.

+## Controls
+The movement of the bot is mapped to the right stick of a Sony DualShock 3 controller.
+To quit, press the circle button.

 ## Usage
 ### Arduino pins
 The script assumes that your pins are used in the following manner: